ncain/coercive_aiocoap_rd/README.md

         1d.
 Filter messages for "2.05 Content" (instead of URI filtering)? [✔] (Code is 0x45 for 2.05, after 8 bits of other coap header data.)
     2. Store known resources sensibly in memory. [✔] 2a.
-Implement a class representing IoT resources. [✔] 2b.
-Store a set of them somewhere that it will be kept up-to-date. [✔] 2b(i).
-Implement an iterable class representing the set which updates timestamps instead of silently ignoring duplicates. [✔] 2b(ii).
-Instantiate and utilize the Resource_Set [✔]
+Implement a class representing IoT resources. [x] 2b.
+Store a set of them somewhere that it will be kept up-to-date. [x] 2b(i).
+Implement an iterable class representing the set which updates timestamps instead of silently ignoring duplicates. [x] 2b(ii).
+Instantiate and utilize the Resource_Set [x] 2c.
+Replace with database integration [✔]
+    3. Implement persistent storage of known resources (db). [✔]

 TODO:

-    3. Implement manual registration for unicast-only resource storage? [ ]
+    4. Implement manual registration for unicast-only resource storage? [ ]
-    4. Implement persistent storage of known resources (files or db?). [ ]
+        note: on roadmap, not a priority.
     5. TEST THOROUGHLY. [ ]
     6. REFACTOR INTO SEPARATE MODULES. [ ]